underscoreio/underscoreio/src/_courses/advanced-scala.md

 - Understand how to express abstractions using type classes
 - Learn the key type classes of: Functor, Monoid, Applicative, and Monad.
 - Understand how to apply type classes to solve practical problems across a variety of domains.

+## Timetable

+The course runs over three days, or six weeks if delivered online.

+Day one covers:

+ - background: algebraic data types and type classes;
+ - monoids;
+ - functors; and
+ - monads.

+Day two covers:

+ - applicative functors; and
+ - case studies.

+Day three continues the case studies.

+Case studies are chosen by discussion between the teacher and students.

+If time is short we can drop the third day, though the longer course is a much bettter experience.

+The online course follows a similar pattern but meets one per week for about two hours, and students have to complete homework outside the meeting.
+The extra time allows us to cover more material but this only works if the students have sufficient time to complete the homework.
+For the majority of people we recommend the onsite course, but if you're sure students can schedule four hours per week for coursework the online course is a good option.

 ## Written Material